Yakky Doodle: Character description

 The template for Yakky was Quacker, a similar duckling character voiced by Red Coffey who appeared in a number of classic Tom and Jerry theatrical cartoons, debuting in the 1950 short subject Little Quacker.
 Weldon, a former children's television series host and ventriloquist, had based this character on his "partner" Webster Webfoot.
 The same design was also used for a duckling in The Huckleberry Hound Show's Pixie and Dixie and Mr. Jinks segment "A Wise Quack" (Episode 48), as a blue duckling in Yogi Bear segment "Slumber Party Smarty" (Episode 2) and "Duck in Luck" (Episode 18) and as a purple duckling in the Loopy De Loop segment "This is my Ducky Day" (Episode 13).

 Main characters

-Besides Yakky, the main characters in his cartoons are:
+The main characters in Yakky Doodle's cartoons are: